ceramicnetwork/ceramic-sdk/docs/@ceramic-sdk/events/functions/eventFromCAR.md

 > **eventFromCAR**\<`Payload`\>(`decoder`, `car`, `eventCID`?): [`SignedEvent`](../type-aliases/SignedEvent.md) \| `Payload`

-Decode an event from a string using the provided codec for unsigned events
+Decodes an event from a CAR object using the specified decoder.

 ## Type Parameters